JesterCloud/CloudFormation_highly_Available_Directory/README.md

-This is a AWS cloud based project, it contains:
+This is a AWS cloud based project, of a highly available web app directory using Load Balancers and Autoscaling Group it contains:

 a Highly available web app that use different AWS services to run,like:
 - VPC with 6 subnets within 2 different AZ (us-east-1 and us-east-2)